-In an appearance on Fox and Friends, Stein said, "I hate to say this on Fox -- I hope I'll be allowed to leave here alive -- but I don't think there is any way we can cut spending enough to make a meaningful difference.
+In a recent appearance on Fox and Friends, Stein said, "I hate to say this on Fox -- I hope I'll be allowed to leave here alive -- but I don't think there is any way we can cut spending enough to make a meaningful difference.
 We're going to have to raise taxes on very, very rich people.
 People with incomes of, say, two, three, four million a year and up.
 And then slowly, slowly, slowly move it down.
 Two fifty a year, that's not a rich person."
-(Actually, someone making $250,000 a year would be a fairly rich person to most of us, Ben, but never mind; you're on a roll.)
+(Actually, someone making $250,000 a year would be a fairly rich person to most of us, but never mind; he's on a roll.)

 Stein, who has law degree and some background in economics (not least because his father was a noted economist), told his hosts, "The evidence is that there is no clear connection between the level of taxation and the level of economic activity.
 The biggest growth and prosperity we've ever had in this country was from roughly 1941 to 1973.
 That was the best years we've ever had and those were years of much higher taxes than we have now."

 Steve Doucy responded, "Taxes were at 70, 80 percent then," and Stein pointed out, "The highest rate was in the 90s during parts of the 50s, and yet we were very prosperous."
 (Indeed, except for the year 1950 when it was only slightly lower, the top rate remained over 90 percent throughout the 1950s and into the Kennedy administration.)

 I should note that Doucy and Stein were speaking of the top marginal tax rate, which applied only to the portion of income over a very high limit.
 Even the ultra-rich paid lower rates on all but that top portion.